Shenton Park railway station: Description

 Shenton Park railway station is in Shenton Park, Western Australia, a suburb of Perth.
 It is located between Railway Road to the south-east, and Stubbs Terrace to the north-west.
 The station is 6.0 km, or a 9-minute train journey, from Perth railway station.
 The adjacent stations are Daglish railway station towards Perth, and Karrakatta railway station towards Fremantle.

 The station consists of a single island platform with two platform faces.
 The platform is approximately 95 m long, or long enough for a Transperth 4 car train, but not a 6 car train.
 At the southern half of the platform is a pedestrian underpass, accessible from the platform by a ramp and stairs.
 The station is not fully accessible as the underpass ramp is too steep.

 History

 The Fremantle–Guildford railway line opened in 1881.
 On 1 September 1908, Shenton Park railway station opened, named West Subiaco railway station at the time.
 This came after years of the residents lobbying.
 At the opening was the Premier of Western Australia Newton Moore, the member of parliament for Subiaco and Mayor of Subiaco Henry Daglish, and the councillors of the Municipality of Subiaco.

 In 1934, it was renamed to its present name.
 Initially, the government denied the municipal council's request for the name change, but it was eventually approved.

 The station closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.

 The station received Airport line services from 10 October 2022.

+From 2034, Shenton Park station's platforms are planned to be extended to the south-west to accommodate six-car trains.